 If colour doesn’t push the athletes to more frequent success, then does the colour of an athlete’s kit affect anything at all?
 Minnpost dug a little deeper into the matter, and found an alternative view on the issue from psychologist Tom Stafford.
 He suggested that the colour of kit didn’t impact the athletes as much as they impacted the referee — and he used studies of digital colour manipulation to support this theory, in which referees were shown images with the colours worn by contestants altered.
 The referees awarded more points to those photoshopped in red kit than in blue.
 Could it be that the colour of sportswear has more of an effect on the people watching than the athletes themselves then?

 It makes sense; athletics performances are watched by audiences who, at the end of the day, want to be entertained.
-Perhaps the choice of colour in sportswear is less to do with trying to increase the chance of winning, or putting off the opponent, but instead generating a sense of excitement and energy in the crowd watching.
+Perhaps the choice of colour in sportswear is less to do with trying to increase the chance of winning, or putting off the opponent,.

 But that’s not to say colour psychology has no place in athletics.
 But instead of looking at what we wear when we go for a run or perform sports, perhaps we should be considering our surroundings instead.
 Swiss running website On suggests that the real power of colour psychology in athletics comes from the colours of a runner’s surroundings.
 The example posed is that running in a grey room may be uninspiring and clinical, whereas running in a colourful room might perk the athlete up more.